komodorio/docs/docs/Integrations/LaunchDarkly.md

 # LaunchDarkly Integration

-Integration with LaunchDarkly extends the holistic view of the environment with flag changes.
+Integration with LaunchDarkly extends the holistic view of the environment with flag change events on the timeline.

 For example: